 Pneumonia is an infection that inflames the air sacs in one or both lungs.
-The air sacs may fill with fluid or pus, causing cough with phlegm or pus, fever, chills and difficulty breathing.
+The air sacs may fill with fluid or pus (purulent material), causing cough with phlegm or pus, fever, chills, and difficulty breathing.
 A variety of organisms, including bacteria, viruses and fungi, can cause pneumonia.

-Pneumonia can range in seriousness from mild to life-threatening.
-It is most serious for infants and young children, people older than age 65, and people with underlying health problems or weakened immune systems.
+Pneumonia can range in seriousness from mild to life-threatening It is most serious for infants and young children, people older than age 65, and people with health problems or weakened immune systems.

 - AskMayoExpert.
-What diagnostic evaluation should be done in an outpatient with suspected community acquired pneumonia?
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2013.
+Community-acquired pneumonia.
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2015.

 You Are ...
 The Campaign for Mayo Clinic

 Mayo Clinic is a not-for-profit organization.
 Make a difference today.